WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

         "signatureValue": "IOmA4R7TfhkYTYW8...CBMq2/gi25s="}}
 ```

-Now Alice wants to share this capability to Bob, but with a caveat
+Now Alice wants to share this capability to Bob, but with a couple of
-(also known as an "attenuation"): Bob can only upload 50 Megabyte
+caveats (also known as an "attenuation"): Bob can only invoke the
-files at a time.
+upload method, and can only upload 50 Megabyte files at a time.

 ``` javascript
     {"@context": ["https://example.org/did/v1",